K7MDL2/KEITHSDR/SDR_RA8875/README.md

     8. Per-Band setting stores thing like band edges, last used frequency for VFOA and VFOB, last used AGC, tune step, BW, Mode, Speaker Volume, Line In level, Line Out level, Mic gain, preselector band, preamp, attenuator, spectrum layout.
 Also several have enable/ignore flags as some might be global depending on user preferences.
     9. 2 Hot spots exist for testing: Lower left corner is color temp adjust for graph.
 Lower right corner is Spectrum layout.
 Will cycle through 10 predefined layouts.
     10. The CW bandpass filters are commented out as they cause a CPU lockup.
 Also in CW mode you will see a signal image on both sides of center.
 If you see an image on the non-CW modes, try resetting the CPU, this is believed to be due to the "Twin Peaks" startup audio channel sync issue under investigation.
+    11. Added 3 finger Swipe UP/DOWN for speaker volume control.
+This is global.
+Faster flick type moves seem to work best.

     NOTE: Changed settings are not stored until we move these structures into EEPROM.
 You can modify the default ("factory Reset") settings in the structure tables in RadioConfig.h until then.